Coventry Blitz: 14 November 1940

 In the Allied raids later in the war, 500 or more heavy four-engine bombers all delivered their 3000–6000 lb bomb loads in a concentrated wave lasting only a few minutes.
-But at Coventry, the German twin-engined bombers carried smaller bomb loads (2000–4000 lb), and attacked in smaller multiple waves.
-Each bomber flew several sorties over the target, returning to base in France to rearm.
+At Coventry, the German twin-engined bombers carried smaller bomb loads (2000–4000 lb), and attacked in smaller waves.
+Each bomber flew several sorties over the target, returning to base in France for more bombs.
 Thus the attack was spread over several hours, and there were lulls in the raid when firefighters and rescuers could reorganise and evacuate civilians.
-As Arthur Harris, commander of RAF Bomber Command, wrote after the war: "Coventry was adequately concentrated in point of space [to start a firestorm], but all the same there was little concentration in point of time."
+As Arthur Harris, commander of RAF Bomber Command, wrote after the war "Coventry was adequately concentrated in point of space [to start a firestorm], but all the same there was little concentration in point of time".

 The British used the opportunity given them by the attack on Coventry to try a new tactic against Germany, which was carried out on 16 December 1940 as part of Operation Abigail Rachel against Mannheim.
-The British had been waiting for the opportunity to experiment with an incendiary-intensive raid, considering it a kind of retaliation for the German raid on Coventry.
-This was the start of a British drift away from precision attacks on military targets and towards area bombing attacks on whole cities.
+The British had been waiting for the opportunity to experiment with an incendiary raid, considering it a kind of retaliation for the German raid on Coventry.
+This was the start of a British drift away from attempting precision attacks on military targets and towards area bombing attacks on cities.